-For example, with my true location somewhere in Europe, I went from a 5 Mbps speed to a 16 Mbps speed by changing my server from the US to Germany.
+If you choose a server that is geographically distant from your actual location, it could slow down your Internet speed.
+Connecting with a closer server may help to lower latency and increase your VPN speed.
+For example, with my true location somewhere in Europe, I went from 5 Mbps to a 16 Mbps speed by simply changing my server from the US to Germany.
 You can fiddle around to see which one is best for you.